tostenzel/autodiff/README.md

 <img src="img/edugrad-header.png" alt="drawing" width="300"/>
 </p>

-**edugrad** is the most simple and accesible implementation of a deep learning framework.
+**edugrad** is a simple and accesible implementation of a deep learning framework.
 Its purpose is to reveal the core components of such libraries.

+Unlike other educational packages, edugrad supports a powerful tensor (n-dimensional matrix) class that can be used to implement modern neural networks.
+One lesson is how extensive this class is.

 ## Key Features